 There is a lump on his back leg.
 The vet tells us that it is malignant and that we have a choice.
 If we leave it he might live another six months.
 The lump is attached to the bone and the only other course is to remove the leg.

 As the vet takes the confused hound through the door at the back of the surgery he look at us.

 When we return the nurse opens the door and a three legged creature hops madly towards us pulling the vet behind him.
 His breathing is furious and fast and his two black eyes are huge and staring, set within a ring of white terror and confusion.

 I’ve spent an incredible three weeks in Namibia making art in the desert with twenty other artists from the southern African states.
 Coming back I stay in Johannesburg for 4 days with Dumisani, a gentle man who makes exquisite prints and music from anything he touches.
-As I take my leave I discover that someone else from the time in Namibia has secretly bought me one of Dumisani’s works, which Duminsani now gives me in a carefully wrapped package.
+As I take my leave I discover that someone else from the time in Namibia has secretly bought me one of Dumisani’s works.
+She has wrapped the print and handed it back to Dumisani who now gives me a delicate package.

-I’m tired and confused when I reach London.
-The world seems strange as I walk up my street and kiss my girlfriend.
+I’m tired and confused when I reach London after 18 hours flying.
+The world seems strange an alien as I walk up my street and kiss my girlfriend.
 When I unpack I realise that the print is still negotiating the circle line.